sa-concept-refactoring/doc/chapters/convertToAbbreviatedForm.typ

 === Captured Elements <second_refactoring_captured_elements>
 @second_refactoring_captured_elements shows the captured elements and their purpose.
-A reference to them will be stored as a member of the tweak object during the preparation phase and used during the application phase.
+A reference to them is stored as a member of the tweak object during the preparation phase and used during the application phase.

 #figure(
   tablex(